a-luna/fastapi-redis-cache/README.md

 - `ignore_arg_types` (`List[Type[object]]`) &mdash; Cache keys are created (in part) by combining the name and value of each argument used to invoke a path operation function.
 If any of the arguments have no effect on the response (such as a `Request` or `Response` object), including their type in this list will ignore those arguments when the key is created. (_Optional_, defaults to `[Request, Response]`)
   - The example shown here includes the `sqlalchemy.orm.Session` type, if your project uses SQLAlchemy as a dependency ([as demonstrated in the FastAPI docs](https://fastapi.tiangolo.com/tutorial/sql-databases/)), you should include `Session` in `ignore_arg_types` in order for cache keys to be created correctly ([More info](#cache-keys)).

-### `@cache` Decorator
+#### `@cache` Decorator

-Decorating a path function with `@cache` enables caching for the endpoint.
+Decorating a path function with `@cache` enables caching for the endpoint. **Response data is only cached for `GET` operations**, decorating path functions for other HTTP method types will have no effect.
 If no arguments are provided, responses will be set to expire after 1 year, which, historically, is the correct way to mark data that "never expires".

 ```python
 # WILL NOT be cached